+A degree in financial management provides students with fundamental tools and encourages them to use critical thinking, analytical and interpersonal skills.
 Career opportunities exist in many areas, including banks, financial service firms, insurance agencies, real estate firms and corporations.
 Some graduates open their own firms and are self employed.

-Many students continue their education in graduate school, while others obtain certification to help advance their careers, such as Certified Financial Planner and Chartered Financial Analyst.
+Many students continue their education in graduate school, while others obtain certification to help advance their careers, such as Certified Financial Planner (CFP) and Chartered Financial Analyst (CFA).
 These certifications have requirements in addition to receiving a bachelor’s degree, which may include further education, professional experience and an examination.
 Students interested in sales of stocks, bonds, mutual funds, insurance and real estate will need to obtain the appropriate professional licenses for that specialty.